autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 Doing so adds smoke tests that ensure that a node can be:

-1. launched with a default parameter file,
+1. Launched with a default parameter file.
-2. terminated with a standard `SIGTERM` signal,
+2. Terminated with a standard `SIGTERM` signal.

 For the full API documentation, refer to the [package design page](https://github.com/autowarefoundation/autoware.universe/blob/main/common/autoware_testing/design/autoware_testing-design.md).

 !!! note

     This API is not suitable for all smoke test cases.
-For example, it cannot be used when a specific file location (eg: for a map) is required to be passed to the node, or if some preparation needs to be conducted before node launch.
+    It cannot be used when a specific file location (eg: for a map) is required to be passed to the node, or if some preparation needs to be conducted before node launch.
     In such cases use the manual solution from the [component test section below](#integration-test-with-a-single-node-component-test).

 ### Integration test with a single node: component test